SilviuPaun/MPA/README.md

 This is a Variational Inference implementation of the Mention Pair Annotations (MPA) model.
-The software requires JAVA and the Apache Commons Math external library.
+The code is written in JAVA and requires the Apache Commons Math external library.

 The code is accompanied by an example input file (example.csv) which assumes the following structure: mention_id,annotator_id,gold,annotation